dustlang/dustlib/README.md

 ## Manifest (Dust.toml)

-The `Dust.toml` file defines package metadata for dustlib and its crates.
-It is similar to Rust’s `Cargo.toml` but is tailored for the Dust package manager (dustpkg).
+The `Dust.toml` file defines package metadata for dustlib and its sectors tailored forthe Dust package manager (dustpkg).
 It lists the core library as a workspace member and records dependencies, versions and features.

 ## Specification